Netanel-Hadad/Shortest-Path-Tree/README.md

 # BFS-Tree
-Create a graph and run BFS on it to see its BFS tree
+Create a graph and run BFS on it to get a shortest path tree